faithnkantha/c_sharp-character-string-part-2/README.md

 ### Etc. [Depending on what the user enters]

 ## check Program.cs for the code to the question below 👆🏾
-## well commentedfor easy understanding.
+## well commented for easy understanding😉.